 The brief was a play installation for public spaces.
 What I drew was a sit-on cicada with a cajón inside it — one object that holds two behaviors at once: you can rest on it like furniture, or strike it like an instrument, and the form does not pick a side.

-A young child sits on the apricot body with green wing colourway of the cicada chair, hand resting on the wing flange — the chair's two behaviors (sit-on and strike) embodied in one image.
+A young child sits on the apricot body with green wing colorway of the cicada chair, hand resting on the wing flange — the chair's two behaviors (sit-on and strike) embodied in one image.

 02 · The walk